rautranjit/rautranjit.github.io/_pages/about.md

 ---
 Hi.
 I'm Ranjit Raut, a scholar and practitioner of artificial intelligence.
 I endeavor at the intersection of computer science, mathematics, cognitive science, and physics, with a focus on building artificial intelligence systems that address real-world problems and deliver solutions.

 On the research side, I worked as a Researcher at the AIHPC Lab and previously as a Research Fellow and Publication Lead at the AISSR Lab.
-On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, and have served as a Microsoft Learn Student Ambassador.
-I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.
+On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, served as a Microsoft Learn Student Ambassador, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.
+On the industry side, I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie.

-Currently, I research, explore, experiment, and innovate across areas such as:
-* Machine learning, neural networks, & deep learning
-* Computer Vision & Natural Language Processing
-* Small/Large Unimodal, multimodal, & reasoning models
-* Generative AI, AI Agents, RAG, Agentic AI, & Exp.
-AI
-* Deep Reinforcement Learning & Geometric Deep Learning
-* Spatial AI, deep generative models, & anomaly detection
-* Cloud, Parallel processing & Distributed Computing
-* Speech/Video processing, recognition, & synthesis
-* Foundational models, state-space model, & world models
-* AutoML, Quantum AI, & Quantum Machine Learning